 3. Organize your buyer personas

-Once you’ve conducted all the necessary research and have a solid understanding of your target audience, then you’ll need to organize your buyer personas.
+Once you've conducted all the necessary research and have a solid understanding of your ideal customer, then you'll need to organize your buyer personas.
 You can segment your buyer personas into various groups, such as the number of buyer personas you’ll have and the industries they fall under.

 During this step, you should look for any similarities that you’ve gathered from your research.
 This can include similar challenges, goals, motivations, desires, and so forth.
 It’s likely that you’ll have more than one buyer persona.
 You don’t have to identify every single one of them right away, as you’ll likely figure out more buyer personas as your business evolves and your marketing strategies change.
 But once you figure out how many buyer personas you’re dealing with, you can then segment them into different groups.